awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 You can invoke other AWS services and other Systems Manager capabilities in your Automation workflow by using the following Automation actions in your Automation documents, or playbooks\.
 + **aws:executeAwsApi**: This Automation action calls and runs AWS API actions\.
 Most API actions are supported, although not all API actions have been tested\.
 For example, the following API actions are supported: [CreateImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateImage.html), [Delete bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketDELETE.html), [RebootDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html), and [CreateGroups](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateGroup.html), to name a few\.
 Streaming API actions, such as the [Get Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) action, aren't supported\.
 + **aws:waitForAwsResourceProperty**: This Automation action enables your workflow to wait for a specific resource state or event state before continuing the workflow\.
 For example, you can use this action with the Amazon Relational Database Service \(Amazon RDS\) [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API action to pause an Automation workflow so that a database instance has time to start\.
 + **aws:assertAwsResourceProperty**: This Automation action enables you to assert a specific resource state or event state for a specific Automation step\.
-For example, you can specify that an Automation step must wait for an Amazon EC2 instance to start\.
+For example, you can specify that an Automation step must wait for an EC2 instance to start\.
 Then it will call the Amazon EC2 [DescribeInstanceStatus](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceStatus.html) API action with the DesiredValue property of `running`\.
 This ensures that the Automation workflow waits for a running instance and then continues when the instance is, in fact, running\.

-Here is a sample Automation document in YAML that uses the aws:executeAwsApi action to disable read and write permissions on an Amazon S3 bucket\.
+Here is a sample Automation document in YAML that uses the aws:executeAwsApi action to disable read and write permissions on an S3 bucket\.

 ```
 ---